Welcome

 Grouping of organs

 In the code below, we will attempt to group the different types of organs included in our database to improve visualisation across the various figures.
-As we see below, there 53 distinct organ types.
+As we see below, there 54 distinct organ types (including the body size as a trait).

 # check the organ names